 What Counts as an Assault with a Firearm in Los Angeles?

-Assault with a firearm is a type of assault charge, used in any assault that involved a gun—whether it was a handgun, hunting rifle, automatic weapon or any other kind of firearm.
+Assault with a firearm is prosecuted under California Penal Code §245(a)(2).
+This statute covers any assault that involves a gun, no matter whether the weapon in question is a handgun, hunting rifle, automatic weapon, or any other kind of gun.
 In Los Angeles, “assault” means any attempt to violently injure another person.

 - Shooting someone

 - Attempting to shoot them but missing

 - Pointing a gun at them with the intent to shoot

 Often, we see cases where a person drew a gun in anger but never meant to fire it.
 In other cases, the alleged offender was in the middle of committing a less serious crime and had the gun on them for protection.
 Then, when something went wrong, they drew it out of desperation.
 There are many types of firearm assault cases, but just because you were charged does not mean you will be convicted.

 For a free legal consultation with a aggravated assault with a firearm defense lawyer serving Los Angeles, call (310) 928-9347